tzah4748/Embedded-System-Mini-Project/README.md

 ## ***Game Explanation:***
-This game is quite simple, once we press "A" to start playing, the player has 1 minute in to solve four mathematical problems with increasing diffculity, every right answer will grant the player a code number and a number that represents it's "index" (this is called "line" number in the game).
+This game is quite simple, once we press "A" to start playing, the player has 1 minute in to solve four mathematical questions with increasing diffculity, every right answer will grant the player a code number and a number that represents it's "index" (this is called "line" number in the game).
 After solving correctly all four problems, the player has to press "#" to input the code for the bomb, if the code is right the bomb will turn off and stop ticking! else... well we all know what happens next ;)